viur-framework/viur-docs/source/quickstart.rst

 Before getting started with ViUR, there are some pitfalls we should clarify up front.
 First, ViUR is **not** a content management system.
 It offers you the *building blocks to build one* in no time.
 But again, it's not a ready to use cms.
 Second, you'll need to understand the basic principle of building applications with ViUR.
-With ViUR, you'll merge a model (a *skeleton* in ViURs language) and an application (like list/tree/hierarchy/singleton) into a module.
+With ViUR, you'll merge a model (a *skeleton* in ViURs language) and an prototype (like list/tree/hierarchy/singleton) into a module.
 On this level access-rights and module-specific code are added and at least one output renderer is attached.